 Topics: Archival Processes; Digitization; Special Exhibitions

-Curator of Education and Interpretation
+Vice President of Education and Interpretation

 Lora Vogt has been with the Museum and Memorial since 2011.
 She leads the Global Education Initiative of the Museum, engaging millions of individuals in compelling learning on the causes, course, consequences and enduring impact of WWI.
 Vogt is a graduate of the University of Missouri-Columbia and Covenant Theological Seminary.
 She holds a B.A. in History, a B.S. in Social Studies Education, and two master’s degrees in Education.